From: Cant-sew-a-lick

 Date: 12-02-2005, 09:55 PM (12 of 12)

 I love my Viking and my old kenmore, but I think for a few hundred you could get a great Janome w lots of features.
 You MUST do the homework of trying out all kinds of machines -- there's just no getting around it.
 It's like buying a car.
+If you really do this, you'll know for sure what features you want and which machine you feel at home with. nancy |

 User: bunzino

-Member since: 08-16-2002
+Member since: 08-16-2002 Total posts: 119 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17456.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17456.html